|Parish | Peculiar | Pedantry | Personal | Photos | Plateways | Positronics | Post | Professional | Programme | Programming | Places|

 For an XML file, there is a handler index.py that is invoked, and it is passed a parameter string indicating the XSLT stylesheet to be used for transforming the document into HTML, which is then delivered to the client.
 Dynamic data (such as file modification times) are delivered to the XSLT script at this point.

 For an HTML file, if the file exists, it is retrieved and returned.
 This is a transition phenomenon only, where the HTML file is left over from the previous (static) method of rendering (see above section).
 Where the HTML file has been replaced by the XML file however, an Error 404 is generated (since the HTML file does not exist), and this is captured by the handler.
 The corresponding XML file is retrieved, the stylesheet name recovered from the nearest upward .htaccess file, and the process of the previous paragraph completed.
-All without any obvious action observed by the user (well, there is a bit of a speed penalty, but I'm working on that).
-Neat, huh?
+All without any obvious action observed by the user.

 Given any image reference (e.g., Gerogery-1) and its directory (e.g., misc), all the information required to present this image can be constructed from them, relative to the user home directory on the server, viz.: